Suzan-Lori Parks: Betting on the Dust Commander

 Although Betting on the Dust Commander was not the first play Parks wrote, it was the first of her plays to be produced.
 Her first play The Sinner's Place, which she wrote for her senior project at Mount Holyoke, was rejected for production by her college's drama department as they considered it too experimental since she wanted to have dirt on the stage during the performance.
 When her second play, Betting on the Dust Commander, first premiered, it ran for three nights in a bar in Manhattan's Lower East Side called Gas Station.
 It is a short, one-act play set in Kentucky, centering around the lives of a couple, Mare and Lucius, who have been married for 110 years.
-Parks's unique voice is displayed throughout the text via her use of specific dialect and incorporation of the sounds of sniffling and sneezing as part of the dialogue.
 The play's title comes from the horse that won the Kentucky Derby in 1970, Dust Commander.
 As the play goes on, we discover that Dust Commander's Derby is responsible for bringing Mare and Lucius together, and through the couple's discussion of him they think back over their many years of memories together.
-The motif of dust along with many of the play's lines are intentionally repeated throughout the text.
-In addition to this Parks does not give the audience any information on how these two characters have managed to live for so long.
-In this way she destabilizes any linear sense of memory and time.
-Parks complicates the audience's view of history, relationships, and the past; some argue that Parks's incorporation of these elements and the repetitive style of the text is reminiscent of African rituals and the way that their retelling of stories often incorporate the past in a literal manner.
+Poet Philip Kolin argues that Parks's incorporation of non-linear time and a repetitive style is reminiscent of African rituals and the way that their retelling of stories often incorporate the past in a literal manner.